gitterman/homeassistantOS-addons/addons/fan-daemon/README.md

 ## ⚙️ Configuration

 This add-on can be configured via the Home Assistant UI or by editing the add-on's options.
+Don't chose a too high PWM frequency which the mosfet cannot switch.
+'min_temp' is the temperature below which the fan is switch off.
+'max_temp' is the temperature for 100% fan speed.

 ### Example configuration: